SRI-CSL/fomoh/README.md

 Fomoh is a PyTorch-based library that implements nested forward AD and interfaces with PyTorch models.

-* For additional details, please refer to our paper: [Second-Order Optimization without Backpropagation](http://arxiv.org/abs/2408.10419)
+* For additional details, please refer to our paper: [Second-Order Forward-Mode Automatic Differentiation for Optimization](http://arxiv.org/abs/2408.10419)

 * Perform forward-mode automatic differentiation over functions in PyTorch to get first and second order information.
 * Train neural network models using forward-mode automatic differentiation.